subscribe: Posts | Comments

 Kananaskis Country is preserved by the Alberta Government, and is primarily an un-spoild wilderness area covering over 4000 square km (1440 sq. miles).

 Our observation sites in Kananaskis Country are located in valleys, and all are within easy and short walking distances of good parking with very good road access.
-Our main site is the Hay Meadow, Mt.
+Our main site is at Hay Meadows, Mt.
 Lorette Site.
 Under some conditions we watch from subsidiary sites.
-These are Hostel Hill, Lusk Creek and Barrier Lake.
+These are Wasootch Creek and Lusk Creek.

-This site is on the bank of the Kananaskis River in a broad open valley which allows excellent, though rather distant viewing of the Fisher Range to the east.
+This site is on the bank of the Kananaskis River in a broad open valley which allows excellent viewing of the Fisher Range to the east.
 The bulk of the Golden Eagles and other raptors use this ridge as part of their preferred migration route.

 sites-kananaskis_(1)